Varoom 42 – the Intimacy issue

-Designed by Fraser Muggeridge studio and with a cover illustration in 4 colourways by Matthew Richardson, Varoom 41 is a fascinating look at illustration beyond the story.
+Designed by Fraser Muggeridge studio and with a cover illustration by Hannah Buckman, Varoom 42 is a fascinating look at illustration and intimacy.

 An essential platform – It’s Nice That

 Ngadi Smith reflects how her work speaks to social issues such as racism and representation, as well as feminism and gender roles.

 Alix-Rose Cowie interviews make-up artist Athena Paginton on the most intimate canvas of all and fusing fashion with activism.

 Billie Muraben meets Sophi Miyoko Gullbrants whose work for editorial and Dame Products, a sexual wellness brand based in New York, has a constant lean towards intimacy.